trampgeek/moodle-quiz_scoreboard/README.md

 This quiz report module allows teachers to see, in real time, the progress of a live quiz, such as might be seen in a programming contest.
 It shows which students have attempted which questions.
-Successful attempts are coloured gree, unsuccessful attempts are coloured red.
+Successful attempts are coloured green, partially successful attempts are very pale green, unsuccessful attempts are red.

 As students change their answers or submit more answers, the spreadsheet is refreshed.